52/3000

 Scores and Penalties

-• Comparison of DNA, RNA, and protein sequences
+- Comparing DNA, RNA, and protein sequences for genetic analysis

 Conclusion